Michael Tsegaye: Biography

-Michael Tsegaye grew up in Addis Ababa where he attended Cathedral Elementary and Tikur Anbessa High School.
+Tsegaye grew up in Addis Ababa where he attended Cathedral Elementary and Tikur Anbessa High School.
 He enrolled in the Economics Department of Addis Abeba University before transferring to its School of Fine Arts and Design.
 There, he received his diploma in painting in 2002, but soon gave up painting after he developed a severe allergy to oil paint.
-He subsequently found his passion in photography.
+He subsequently found photography.

-Michael Tsegaye has regularly worked for international publications such as Der Spiegel, Jeune Afrique, and enorm; as well as the press agencies Bloomberg and Reuters.
-He has also worked for a number of international NGOs in a variety of countries and capacities since 2006, including Médecins Sans Frontières, UNESCO and GIZ.
-In particular from 2007 to 2008 he was employed with a year-long contract with GIZ’s Engineering Capacity Building Project (ECBP) in Addis Ababa.
+Tsegaye has worked for the publications Der Spiegel, Jeune Afrique, and enorm; as well as the press agencies Bloomberg and Reuters.
+Since 2006, he has also worked for the NGOs Médecins Sans Frontières, UNESCO and GIZ.
+From 2007 to 2008 he was employed with GIZ's Engineering Capacity Building Project (ECBP) in Addis Ababa.

-Besides his professional work, Michael is also a well-known artist who focuses on social documentary and art photography.
-He has exhibited in various galleries in New York, Paris, Berlin, Madrid, Morocco, Canada, Amsterdam, Mali, Miami, and São Paulo.
-His work can be found in a number of international magazines and various catalogues including Snap Judgments: New Directions in African Photography, edited by Okwui Enwezor, and published by the International Centre for Photography in New York City in 2007.
+Besides his professional work, Tsegaye is also an artist who focuses on social documentary and art photography.
+His work can be found in Snap Judgments: New Directions in African Photography, edited by Okwui Enwezor, and published by the International Centre for Photography in New York City in 2007.
+He was an artist-in-residence at the Thami Mnyele Foundation in 2010.